valentingol/deep-learning-installation/README.md

 True
 ```

 If all goes well, the logs of tensorflow after calling *tf.list_physical_devices("GPU")* should not return warning or error messages.
 Plus, importing Jax does not result on the warning message: *No GPU found.
-Falling back to CPU.*
+Falling back to CPU.* You can also manipulate tensors with the three frameworks to check if the GPU is used (be careful, tensorflow and jax allocate most of VRAM on the first operations so you should restart the python console to check both frameworks).

 If the previous commands return `False` you have to check where is the problem.
 Tensorflow's logs are precious to finding the problem.
 Each lines begins with **I** if it is information, **W** if it is warnings and **E** or **Err** if it is error.
 So do take care of **W** and **E** lines (warning messages should not be ignore here as they often block the gpu usage).
+The warning `W: TF-TRT Warning: Could not find TensorRT` can be ignored [see here](https://github.com/tensorflow/tensorrt/issues/252).

 The problems could be due to:

 * some libraries were not found.
 In this case you should recheck the CUDA version and the environment variables set in `.bashrc`.
 If the only missing library is "cudnn", the cuDNN installation is  certainly the problem.
 * mismatch version between kernel and drivers CUDA versions.
 In this case update the driver version to the newest could resolve the problem

-Be cautious if you wan to test Tensorflow and Jax GPU computation because they allocate almost all your GPU-memory after the first operation so it will be conflict if you use them in parallel.
 Now you can now remove the virtual environment with: `desactivate`.

 ## VSCode

-There are many IDE and editor for Python developement but VSCode is by far the most popular (with PyCharm).
+There are many IDE and editor for Python development but VSCode is by far the most popular (with PyCharm).
 There are multiple reasons for that.
 First, VSCode is **usable with all existing (or almost) informatic langage**.
 So you can work on projects that combines fils for instance written in Python, Rust, C, C++, Markdown, Lua, Matlab... without changing your editor software!
 Moreover, VSCode proposes **a ton of extension to customize... basically everything**.
-So you can add a lot of autocomplete functions ([GitHubCopilot](https://copilot.github.com/) is the current best autocompleter par excellence), choose your favorite linter, work with interactive windows or notebooks, and so on.
+So you can add a lot of autocomplete functions ([GitHubCopilot](https://copilot.github.com/) is the current best auto-completer par excellence), choose your favorite linter, work with interactive windows or notebooks, and so on.
 You also have a tab to see all files and folders on your project and switch between your different project easily.
 You can even set a virtual environment for each of your projects to activate automatically the good environment when you change your project.
 And finally, you have an **integrated terminal** so you can continue to use the terminal to work on your environment/project without changing your window.
 Note that VSCode extensions make it as convenient as Pycharm but with more options and more flexible.

 Download the .deb file from the website : <https://code.visualstudio.com/download>.
 And run the following command in the folder where it's installed and launch it: